cielo24/Docs/api/source/job_control/add_media_to_job.rst

 Upload the media directly inline as the body of the request.
 The media should be uploaded as raw binary, no encoding (base64, hex, etc) is required.
 Chunk-transfer encoding is NOT supported.
-If uploading large files (500 mb and up), specify the content-length in the header.
+If uploading large files (500 mb and up), specify the Content-Length in the header.

 **HTTP Method**